CodyTolene/pip-boy-apps/README.md

 4. If you get an error, fix up your files to be compatible with the Espruino minification.

+You can also use the `npm run min:watch` command to watch for changes in your chosen file and automatically minify it when you save.
+This is useful for rapid development and testing.

 > ![Info][img-info] Be sure to update the registry with your minified file name.

 <p align="right">[ <a href="#index">Index</a> ]</p>